 New LINAC for SATH

-We are pleased to announce the installation of a new Linear Accelerator at the SATH.
+We are pleased to announce the installation of a new Linear Accelerator at the SATH is now complete.
 The purchase of the Varian VitalBeam follows the recent installation of the Phillips MRI and Toshiba Aquilion CT Scanner, and will give SATH exceptional facilities.

 Professor Laura Blackwood, Head of Department of Small Animal Clinical Science commented: